‘The Young And The Restless’ Spoilers: Will Scotty Return? Jordan & Devon Clash?

 Someone’s heart is about to get broken in next week’s The Young and the Restless episodes.
 According to Abby (Melissa Ordway), Ashley (Eileen Davidson) has been sending Ravi (Abhi Sinha) mixed signals, leading the guy to think that he has a chance with her.
 Now, Ashley needs to straighten things out and define the boundaries between her and Ravi.

 Ravi is a nice guy but Ashley just isn’t interested.
 The Young and the Restless spoilers for next week hint that she is about to let Ravi know that she sees him as a friend — and no more than that.
 Ravi will be frustrated and will be certain that Ashley just isn’t ready to drop her guard.
-But though Ashley’s statement will initially crush him, it will also set him free and on the path to finding true love elsewhere.
+But though Ashley’s statement will initially crush him, it will also set him free on the path to finding true love elsewhere.

 Scotty isn’t coming back?